Mersed06/_4gewinnt/README.md

 - Mathias Kerndl

 * Project:
-- currency converter
-- Console application and GUI
+- currency converter (console application and GUI)

 * How it works:
 - console application: